-With the economy finally on the mend and picking up steam, the City of Sandy is anticipating another period of sustained growth in our local economy.
-Right now, there are a number of indicators showing that Sandy is ripe for retail expansion.
+With the economy steaming ahead at full speed, the City of Sandy is in the midst of another period of sustained growth in our local economy.
+Right now, there are a number of indicators showing that Sandy is a great location for retail and other commercial expansion.
 Here are the top five reasons why we think that Sandy is the most profitable place to build your next commercial development:

 Please contact the City of Sandy Economic Development office with all inquiries into new commercial development projects and let us help you get your project started.
 Here's who to ask for and how to get a hold of us:

 Office Hours: Mon through Fri, 9:00 am to 6:00 pm ♦ Phone: (503) 489-2159 ♦ Email: firstname.lastname@example.org

 Backup contact: City Manager Kim Yamashita ♦ (503) 668-5767 ♦ email@example.com

 ...and here's a few links to help you research your next commercial development project in Sandy: